 The HPMP also describes a process of consultation with appropriate state and federal agencies, as well as with Native Americans who may have interests in historic properties within the APE.
-YCWA requirements detailed in the HPMP include: management measures; training for all O&M staff; routine monitoring of known cultural resources, and periodic review and revision of the HPMP.
+YCWA requirements detailed in the HPMP include: cultural resources management measures; training for all O&M staff; routine monitoring of known cultural resources, and periodic review and revision of the HPMP.

-YCWA provided a draft of the HPMP to the Forest Service and tribes for a 30-day review and comment period.
-All relevant comments received from tribes and agencies have been incorporated into a revised final draft of the HPMP.
-The revised HPMP was submitted to the SHPO for a 30-day review and comment period.
+YCWA provided a draft of the HPMP to the Forest Service and tribes for review and comment on November 26, 2013 and received comments from the Forest Service on the review period due date of January 15, 2014.
+All relevant comments received from tribes and agencies have been incorporated into the HPMP.
+The revised HPMP was submitted to the SHPO for a 30-day review and comment period on March 12, 2014.
+SHPO comments were due to YCWA on April 14, 2014.
+No comments from the SHPO have been received to date.
 Implementation of the HPMP will assure that the effects of YCWA's Project on historic properties will be taken into account and the appropriate management measures emplaced prior to conducting O&M activities.
-YCWA anticipates that FERC will execute a Programmatic Agreement (PA) with the SHPO and the Advisory Council of Historic Properties (should they choose to participate), to implement the final HPMP within one year of license issuance, as a condition of receiving a new license from FERC.
-At FERC's discretion, YCWA, tribes and the Forest Service, will be invited to participate in the PA as consulting parties.
+YCWA anticipates that FERC will execute a Programmatic Agreement with the SHPO and the Advisory Council on Historic Preservation (should they choose to participate), to implement the final HPMP within one year of license issuance, as a condition of receiving a new license from FERC.
+At FERC's discretion, YCWA, tribes, the Forest Service, or other interested parties, will be invited to participate in the Programmatic Agreement as consulting parties.